Synaptic clock as a neural substrate of consciousness: Consciousness as continuous change

 \subsection{Sampling and integration of information}

-This theory, in the version by Gibson \cite{Gibson1972}, assumes that the perception of a specific environment's structure arises due to sampling, in which visual information is sampled over time, in a process dependent on a moving focus of attention, and integrated in a certain way, in a loop which involves motor reactions allowing to sample different perspectives of the environment, leading to the extraction of features that are invariant, in order to produce a coherent image guiding possible actions in that environment.
-It seems that the maximum rate of such a sampling will be proportional to the value of CFF in a given species--whereas visual system as a whole samples continuously, the resolution of its basic elements will be limited by the CFF values.
+The theory of ‘direct’ (‘ecological’) perception \cite{Gibson1972}, assumes that the perception of a specific environment's structure arises due to sampling, in which visual information is sampled over time, in a process dependent on a moving focus of attention, and integrated in a certain way, in a loop which involves motor reactions allowing to sample different perspectives of the environment, leading to the extraction of features that are invariant, in order to produce a coherent image guiding possible actions in that environment.
+It seems that the maximum rate of such a sampling will be proportional to the value of CFF in a given species.
+Whereas visual system as a whole samples continuously, the resolution of its basic elements will be limited by the CFF values.
 In terms of neural substrate of perception, this theory suggests that the content of what is being perceived at a given moment, due to perception being a prolonged process, will be dependent on an activity not only in the retina and primary visual areas, but rather it will involve also activity of certain motor circuits, that altogether constitute a perceptual system, with the engagement of specific neural substrates being modulated by the attentional processes, i.e., attention focused on different portions or aspects of the environment.
 Taking into consideration the fact that even minor parameters of brain activity can affect the functioning of the brain as a whole \cite{Tononi2016,Li2009}, it can be expected that what is actually being perceived, in details, will be determined by collective activity patterns that may involve, to varied degrees, networks of the entire brain.
 We posit that other types of information, processed by different systems, are sampled and integrated in a similar manner, within temporal windows of duration specific to them, as represented by the time units of synaptic clocks, which allows a given system to form a meaningful 'image'.
-For example, resorting to Figure \ref{Fig2}, with the hippocampus receiving inputs from sensory areas, it will construct a single image integrating many images constructed at a higher rate (e.g, $\sim$60/sec) by the afferent areas, but also in the opposite direction--if a sensory area receives input from the hippocampus (possibly an indirect one), it will construct its consecutive images using information about a single image being constructed by the hippocampus.
-Consequently, the 'meaning' of firing of an output cell from a given region, in terms of contents of conscious experience related to that activity, will be determined by the informational content integrated over the temporal window of duration specific to that region--through a process that will include also immediate feedback information about the effects that the activity in this temporal window is having on the organism, which we shall consider below.
-Contents of a conscious experience as a whole will arise from the sampling and integration of information by all subsystems--which perhaps could be studied using an approach like that of IIT \cite{Tononi2004}.
+For example, resorting to Figure \ref{Fig2}, with the hippocampus receiving inputs from sensory areas, it will construct a single image integrating many images constructed at a higher rate (e.g, ~60/sec) by the afferent areas.
+But also in the opposite direction, if a sensory area receives input from the hippocampus (possibly an indirect one), it will construct its consecutive images using information about a single image being constructed by the hippocampus.
+Consequently, the contents of conscious experience related to the activity of a region will be determined by the informational content integrated over the temporal window of duration specific to that region, through a process that will include also immediate feedback information about the effects that the activity in this temporal window is having on the organism.
+Contents of a conscious experience as a whole will arise from the sampling and integration of information by all subsystems, which perhaps could be studied using an approach like that of IIT \cite{Tononi2004}.
+This viewpoint naturally entails the embodied and proactive theories of mind, according to which conscious experience is not a result of representational processes in the head, but rather is determined by sensorimotor activity of the whole body which proactively navigates the world and is dynamically coupled with the environment, which might determine the dynamics of subjective experience of time flow \cite{Montemayor2021}.